sebinseban/km44besd06/README.md

 ## 3 ADVANCED C

+### 3.21 ARRAY OF STRINGS (16/02/2022) ASSIGNMENT 21

+1. Read a month number and print the corresponding month name using character pointer array.

+2. Read a number and print it in the below format:

+        eg input: 395

+        output: three nine five

+3. Sort an array of integers in ascending order using adjacent element comparison and swapping (bubble sort algorithm)

+4. Write a program to sort the names in an array of strings in alphabetical order.
+Use 2 dimentional character array to store the strings.

+5. Write a program to sort the names in an array of strings in alphabetical order.
+Use 1 dimentional character pointer array to store the strings.

 ### 3.20 MULTIDIMENSIONAL ARRAYS (15/02/2022) ASSIGNMENT 20

 1. Declare a two dimensional array of elements for sales details of a store, for each item, for each sales man.
 Take the sales values as input and print the array in matrix form.